Site Content

 Use Form W-9 (Request for Taxpayer Identification Number and Certifications) for US citizens and resident aliens that the University does business with.
 Generally, if Accounts Payable has a W-9 on file, another form is not needed.
 To verify if Accounts Payable has a W-9 on file, email ap@wfu.edu for more information.

-Use Form W-8BEN (Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding), for any non-US citizens and non-resident aliens.
-Please complete this form when doing business with businesses or individuals in a foreign country.
+Use Form W-8BEN (Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding) for individuals and Form W-8BEN-E (Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and Reporting) for business entities, for any non-US citizens and non-resident aliens.
+Please request the correct form when setting up vendor businesses or individuals in a foreign country.
 If the business or individual has an US ITIN or employer identification number, include that information on the form.
+If not, please enter the foreign tax ID number.

 If the University is doing business with an individual that is performing services in the United States and they are a non-resident alien, the individual must complete the Foreign National Information Form